 Lesson learned: Invest in getting your logo right first time, and you'll be set for decades.
 While it's tempting to dash off something quick and dirty when you're in 'startup mode', getting the professionals to do a proper job will pay off in the long term.

 Compared with Facebook, Twitter has taken a much more varied approach to its logo design.
 This perhaps reflects a lack of clear business vision for the platform.
-(Although it's been around since 2006, Twitter was only able to turn a profit in 2018, and since then has started to see a worrying decline in users.)
+(Although it's been around since 2006, Twitter was only able to turn a profit in 2018, and a decline in users has been exacerbated since Elon Musk bought the platform in 2022).

-Twitter's original logo, shown above, was the creation of Swedish graphic designer Linda Gavin, who was given just one day to develop the design.
-It spelled out the company name in fun, child-like letters, which evoked an image of friendliness and inclusivity.
+As we mention in our full article on the Twitter logo history, one of the first logo designs, shown above, was the creation of Swedish graphic designer Linda Gavin, who was given just one day to develop the design.
+It spelt out the company name in fun, child-like letters, which evoked an image of friendliness and inclusivity.

 A second logo in 2006, shown above, saw the debut of the well-known bird icon.
 Over the next few years saw further variants of said bird, released in 2006, 2007, 2009 and 2012, including one drawn by the company's co-founder, Biz Stone.